awsdocs/aws-freertos-docs/doc_source/portingguide/cmake-template.md

   Available tests:
 ```

 As you update the `CMakeLists.txt` file with porting layer targets, the corresponding FreeRTOS modules are enabled\.
 You should also be able to build any FreeRTOS module whose dependency requirements are subsequently satisfied\.
-For example, if the MQTT library is enabled, the Device Shadow library is also enabled, because its only dependency is the MQTT library\.
+For example, if the coreMQTT library is enabled, the Device Shadow library is also enabled, because its only dependency is the coreMQTT library\.

 **Note**
 The FreeRTOS kernel dependency is a minimum requirement\.
 The CMake configuration fails if the FreeRTOS kernel dependency is not satisfied\.